 Still others (8% of those who see a conflict) say Islam's teachings about gender and sexuality are inconsistent with democracy.
-For instance, one respondent said, "Islam is not for freedom of women."
-(For full results on this question, including analysis of Muslims' views on whether there is a natural conflict between Islam and democracy, see Chapter 4.)
+For instance, one respondent said, "Islam is not for freedom of

 Half of U.S. adults say Islam is not part of mainstream society